20 Ways To Heal The Gut: The Ultimate Gut-Healing Diet Plan

 Probiotics crowd out bad bacteria; anti-bacterials kill bad bacteria.
 To eradicate stubborn bad gut bacteria, try taking some anti-bacterial herbs.

 Some experts recommend you start with less aggressive anti-bacterials like cinnamon, clove, or garlic.
 Test each of these a little at a time to see how they make you feel.
 If these don't help, try more intense anti-bacterials like oregano oil, olive leaf, berberine, or grapefruit seed extract in small doses.
 That stuff is powerful!

 15. Eat Anti-Parasitic Foods

 One great, and cheap, way to find out if you have parasites is with anti-parasitic foods, specifically, papaya seeds.
-You can even test yourself for parasites at home with the papaya seed test.
+You can even test yourself for parasites or do the papaya seed test.